statsmaths/stat209/_notes/class01-introduction.md

 library(readr)
 {% endhighlight %}

 Once loaded, we can run commands from the readr package.
-We will do this in just a moment.